tedneward/Azgaarnoth/Magic/Items/index.md

 A character who has the time, the money, and the needed tools can use downtime to craft armor, weapons, clothing, or other kinds of nonmagical gear.

-To create a magic item, four things are required:
+***Requirements.*** To create a magic item, four things are required:

 * ***A "formula".*** The formula is like a recipe.
 It lists the materials needed and steps required to make the item.
 * ***Skills.*** Certain skills are required to craft items of particular types, which are used to make proficiency checks during the crafting.
 * ***Materials.*** Crafting a magic item will require raw materials.
 * ***Time.*** It takes time to craft, though less if there are multiple individuals crafting.

+More details for each are described below.

 **Formula.** If a crafter wants to craft an item, they require a detailed set of instructions to follow in order to be successful.
+These formulae can obtained in a variety of ways:

+* *Research.* The crafter can spend a week engaged in experimentation and study, looking to "unlock" the correct combination of materials, enchantments, and other work required.
+The DC for the check required varies with the rarity of the intended item: common: 15, uncommon: 20, rare: 25, very rare: 30, legendary: 40.
+For each week spent uninterrupted (other than a long rest), the DC check can be reduced by 1.
+If the check fails, the research must begin entirely from scratch.
+(There's a reason why there's so few legendary items in existence!)
+* *Spellbooks/Scrolls.* Formulae for crafting items can be written down (see below), and such formulae sometimes appear in treasure hauls or other collections.
+Certain formulae are available for purchase from a mage school or other source of magical information.
+For example, the formula for a *potion of healing* is often easily obtained from Life clerics for a nominal fee.
+* *Verbal consultation.* Another crafter who has crafted the item before can teach the formula, verbally describing the formula to the student.
+The teacher must be present during at least half the time required for the item's crafting, and once the crafting is complete, the formula is memorized by the student.

+Once the formula is obtained, it can be scribed on to scrolls or into a spellbook in one uninterrupted hour at a cost of 50gp (for materials).

 **Skills.** The skills and proficiencies required to craft an item can vary, but in general will follow the following table: